shanep-cs2/shanep-cs2/_lessons/lesson16.md

 Take the [midterm knowledge check]({{site.data.semester-info.exams}}) on canvas!
 The intent of this knowledge check is to ensure you have learned the required knowledge before you start to tackle the harder labs and final project!

+This knowledge check is open notes and open book and must be done individually.